rolandshoemaker/theca/README.md

 ## Author

-`theca` is written by roland shoemaker <rolandshoemaker@gmail.com>, this is my first foray into a Rust project and my first time diving back into a systems language since 2007 or excuse the messiness of some of the code.
+`theca` is written by roland shoemaker <rolandshoemaker@gmail.com>, this is my first foray into a Rust project and my first time diving back into a systems language since 2007 or so, please excuse the messiness of some of the code.